Honduran literature: The Founders of the New Literature/ The Generation of 50/Vanguard Generation

 In the post Tiburcio Carías Andino Dictatorship the historical-social climate did not change drastically, but the atmosphere in Honduras did experience a shift.
 With this new cultural shift, there was birthed a new generation of authors.
 Although there was not united by a common thread of themes throughout their work there was a common theme of new literature.
 For this reason, the group was considered to be Vanguard as they began to break previous molds for literature in Honduras.

-Being influenced by the General strike of 1954 this generation of authors shined light on a new group of people—the working class—lending to the group also being referenced as the "Social Realism" writers.
+Being influenced by the General strike of 1954 this generation of authors shone light on a new group of people—the working class—lending to the group also being referenced as the "Social Realism" writers.
 This shift in writing was seen throughout Latin America all of which were named differently accordingly.

 The new emergence of authors from this generation are as follows: Antonio Jose Rivas, Pompeyo Valle, Roberto Sosa, Nelson Merren, Oscar Acosta, Marcos Carias, Francisco Salvador, Saul Toro, Ramon Oqueli, Hector Bermudez Milla, Oscar Castaneda Batres, Felipe Elvir Rojas, David Moya Posas, Hector Bermudez Milla, Jaime Fontana, Miguel R Ortega, Filadelfio Suazo, Angel Valle, Justiniano Vasquez, and Armando Zelaya.